Willem Joseph van Ghent: Raid on the Medway

 In May 1667, Van Ghent could finally take part in 'his' amphibious landing, the Raid on the Medway, the success of which was mainly due to his merit.
 The English fleet was laid up at the docks on the Medway due to financial deficits and was vulnerable to attack.
 Van Ghent first used the Dolphijn as his flagship, with flag captain Hendrik Vollenhove, having on board deputy to the States of Holland, Cornelis de Witt, for political control.
 He later moved his flag to the frigate Agatha to attack the docked English ships with a frigate squadron from 21 June 1667.
-Three of the heaviest English ships of the line were burned down and the Royal Charles was taken as a prize.
-The battle of Chatham was the greatest naval victory the Dutch would ever gain on the English, and it was the heaviest defeat the English Navy would be dealt in her history.
+Three English men-of-war were burnt and the Royal Charles was taken as a prize.
 Van Ghent was rewarded by the States-General of the Netherlands with a golden enamelled chalice, showing the event; sadly this priceless piece would be lost in the 18th century when it was trampled by the then-owner in anger when he was obliged to pay a gold-tax.

 Immediately after having delivered the Royal Charles at Goeree, Van Ghent set out on the Dolphijn to Shetland to escort and protect the Return Fleet, a biannual convoy from the East-Indies, on this occasion commanded by Joan van Dam.
 At that time his vice-admiral was Johan de Liefde and his rear-admiral Hendrik Brunsveld.
 He only returned to the Texel, with his escortees, after the Treaty of Breda had been signed on 31 July 1667.